 The Greenlawn Water District provides treatment at all of its wells to improve the quality of the water pumped prior to distribution to the consumer.
-The pH of the pumped water is adjusted upward to reduce the corrosive action between the water and water mains and in-house plumbing by the addition of sodium hydroxide.
-Granular activated carbon filters are also installed at Plant Nos.
-3, 8, 11 and 13 to treat potable water for the removal of volatile organic compounds.
+The pH of the water is adjusted upward to reduce the corrosive action between the water and water mains and in-house plumbing by the addition of sodium hydroxide.
+Since 2010, the District has added a small amount of chlorine as a disinfecting agent to prevent the growth of bacteria in the distribution system.
+Granular activated carbon filters are installed at Plant Nos.
+3, 8, 11 and 13 for the removal of volatile organic compounds.
 An air stripping treatment facility is in service at Plant No. 12, also for the removal of volatile organic compounds.